A former professional rugby player is back in the best shape of his life at the age of 47.

 “For me, it was just about getting back into fitness again, and getting myself back into being ‘me’ rather than having my life revolve around other people.”

 Andy had always been fit and in great shape growing up.
-He played professional rugby and threw javelin and sprinted for Sussex.
+He played professional rugby, threw javelin and sprinted for his local city.

 I got to that age where I thought ‘well, my time has gone.
 It’s never going to come back’, so I stopped.